-- 1. the breaching of watercourses,
+- watercourse or culvert capacity is exceeded and out-of-bank flow occurs

+- sewer flooding

-- 2. surface water and run off, and
+- 3. surface water and run off, and

-- 3. impact of the proposal on groundwater.
+- 4. impact of the proposal on groundwater.

 The plan will take a precautionary approach to managing flood risk by considering flooding from all sources and working towards sustainable flood management.